TraxNet/ShadingZenCpp/Readme.md

 ShadingZen C++ is an optimized library for computer graphics applications.
 It is meant to replace some internal code in [ShadingZen
 Engine](https://github.com/TraxNet/ShadingZen) which means this C++ code must compile for Android.
-Target is to have it running with optimized code for ARM Neon and Intel SSE.
+Target is to have it running with optimized code for ARM Neon and Intel/AMD SSE instruction sets.

-## Current state
+## Current status

 This library is currently in its infant state, there are many areas to develop and it currently lacks ARM Neon support.
+Current target is to have set of 2D/3D computational classes ready (vectors, matrices, bounding boxes, quaternions) to perform basic math operations.
+After that, some raytracing queries (for example for occlusion discarding) will be implemented.

+As of May 2013, the source compiles against Boost 1.53 on:
+- Linux GCC 4.7.20121109 (probably works with 4.6)
+- MacOSX Clang 3.2
+- MSVC 2012

+Supported SIMD instruction sets:
+SSE3: No
+SSE4.1: Yes
+NEON ARM: No
+AVX: No

-NOTE: It is still not ready to be used in any project.
+NOTE: ShadingZenCpp is still not ready to be used in any project.

 ## License